pclifford/borderlands2/README.md

     python savefile.py -m challenges=zero old.sav new.sav

+To change the character's name:

+    python savefile.py -m "name=Mrs. Henderson" old.sav new.sav

+To change the character's save slot (I believe this is overridden by the game itself, rather than used from this save file, but I always go ahead and updte it anyway):

+    python savefile.py -m save_game_id=12 old.sav new.sav

 Or many changes at once, separated by commas:

     python savefile.py -m level=7,skillpoints=42,money=1234,eridium=12,seraph=120,itemlevels old.sav new.sav